NikitaBoro/appointment-manager/README.md

-# Appointment Manager
+# Hair And Nail Salon Appointment Manager

-Appointment Manager is a web application designed to simplify the process of scheduling and managing appointments.
-Built with FastAPI for the backend (Streamlit for the frontend and MongoDB for the database will be added in the future).
+Hair And Nail Salon Appointment Manager is a web application designed to simplify the process of scheduling and managing appointments.
+Built with FastAPI for the backend and Streamlit for the frontend (MongoDB for the database will be added in the future).
 This application provides functionality for user authentication, appointment booking, and administrative controls.
 Users can create, update, and delete their appointments, while administrators have additional capabilities to manage users and view all appointments.

 ## Features